kamacite-linux/beadm/README.md

 illumos), as well as `bectl` on FreeBSD.
 It is not the first attempt to bring these tools to Linux, but it does have some notable differences in approach:

-- It is designed for Linux desktop users, and so makes use of D-Bus and other Linux-specific platform features (e.g. systemd) by default.
+- It is designed for Linux desktop users, and so makes use of D-Bus, Polkit, and other Linux-specific platform features (e.g. systemd) by default.

 - It benefits from the speed and correctness guarantees of Rust.
 Anecdotally, it feels much more responsive than other Linux implementations (which are largely